You usually pay 2 types of National Insurance if you’re self-employed:

 How to pay

-Pay Class 4 National Insurance through your Self Assessment tax return.
+Most people pay Class 2 and Class 4 National Insurance through Self Assessment.